Tours & Programs

 Churchlands is a school of opportunity and therefore, we offer a variety of programs and tour experiences.

-Churchlands SHS’ Advanced Skills Program for Australian Rules Football is designed to enhance students’ talent and ability in the sport.
+Churchlands Senior High School AFL Program for Australian Rules Football is designed to enhance students’ talent and ability in the sport.
 It is suitable for students with a special interest in the game and applicants should have above average skills and display an exemplary attitude towards the game.

 Selection into Year 7 AFL Program will be through a practical trial conducted in the previous year at the end of Term 3.

-Students involved in the program will have the opportunity to participate in the Smarter than Smoking Junior Boys Cup which is an Interschool program played after school.
+Students involved in the program will have the opportunity to participate in various interschool competitions.
 They will also be exposed to matches against other specialist schools.

-Specially designed training jumpers will be provided to students and these are to be worn throughout all training sessions at school.
+Specially designed training jumpers and shorts will be provided to students and these are to be worn throughout all training sessions at school.

 Specialist netball is available to all girls in Year 8 at Churchlands SHS.
 Students selected in the program will undertake extra sessions of specialist netball coaching in addition to a full academic program.
 In Year 8, students participate before school and in Years 9 and 10, students will select Netball as one of their option units.